kool-dev/kool/docs/4-Commands/kool-start.md

 ## kool start

-Start your service containers from docker-compose.yml
+Start service containers defined in docker-compose.yml

 ### Synopsis

-Start the specified [SERVICE] containers.
-If no [SERVICE] is provided, all containers will be started.
-If the containers are already running they are recreated.
+Start one or more specified [SERVICE] containers.
+If no [SERVICE] is provided, all containers are started.
+If the containers are already running, they are recreated.

 ```
 kool start [SERVICE...]